ava-cassiopeia/medusa-cli/readme.md

 tests to test your code in that page's environment.

-You can create the HTML file anywhere in your project, and name it whatever you want, you will just need to add it to the `testFiles` array in your Hephaestus config file.
+You can create the HTML file anywhere in your project, and name it whatever you want, you will just need to add it to the `testFiles` array in your Medusa config file.

 First, create a basic HTML file, with the basic HTML boilerplate, something like